Anastasia (Boardwalk Empire): Plot

-At Nucky's party, he is displeased to find that many of the attendees are still in denial about the power of the women's vote, a feeling only reinforced when Nucky runs into Margaret and is stunned by her intellect and willingness to challenge male politicians who dismiss women as too "weak" to understand politics.
+At Nucky's party, he is displeased to find that many of the attendees are still in denial about the power of the women's vote, a feeling only reinforced when he runs into Margaret and is impressed by both her intellect and her willingness to challenge male politicians who dismiss women as too "weak" to understand politics.
 When Nucky's beautiful but airheaded mistress Lucy shows up in a risqué costume, he can't help but watch Margaret as she quietly leaves.
-Margaret herself becomes increasingly attracted to Nucky after they share a dance and steals an expensive dress from her employer after noticing how well-dressed Lucy is when she's on Nucky's arm.
+Margaret herself becomes increasingly attracted to Nucky after they share a dance, and steals an expensive dress from her employer after noticing how well-dressed Lucy is when she's on Nucky's arm.

 At a private conference, Senator Walter Edge informs Nucky that he will not receive the roadbuilding funds he needs to complete Atlantic City's development, which will go instead to his political rival, Mayor Frank Hague of Jersey City.
-Nucky tries to offer Hague a payoff instead, but Evans refuses to change his decision, telling Nucky "you can't have everything you want".
-The next day, Nucky sends him an expensive case of Pimm's Cup with a card marked "I do expect to have everything.".
+Nucky tries to offer Hague a payoff instead, but Edge refuses to change his decision, telling Nucky "you can't have everything you want".
+The next day, Nucky sends him an expensive case of Pimm's Cup with a card marked, "I do expect to have everything.".

 Luciano finds Jimmy's mother Gillian at his house and tells her he is looking for "James", claiming to be a close friend.
 She sees through his cover story and throws him out.
 Luciano follows her around for several days; she spots him and initiates a physical relationship when Luciano admits his lust for her.
 Sheridan's men visit the Four Deuces and vandalize the bar; Jimmy's girlfriend Pearl is left permanently disfigured when one of the men cuts up her face with a knife.
 Capone quietly comforts a distraught Jimmy.